ansys/pyansys-dev-guide/doc/source/how-to/index.rst

       :link-type: doc
       :padding: 2 2 2 2

-      How to configure and protect DNS.
+      How to configure and protect your DNS.

     .. grid-item-card:: :fas:`fa-solid fa-circle-nodes` Product compatibility
       :link: compatibility